sethreidnz/react-introduction-tutorial/10-Route-Parameters.md

 ```

 I have now added the HTML from the static version (updated to work with JSX).
 Now how do we make this a dynamic view like
 we did with the dashboard?
-We need to use the `route params` to get the `employeeId` from the route and then get the select employee.
+We need to use the `route params` to get the `employeeId` from the route and then get the selected employee.

 ## Route Params